Sanora-India-Pvt-Ltd/Subject_mastery_backend/API_DOCUMENTATION.md

 **Note:**
 - You can update any combination of these fields.
 Only provided fields will be updated.
 - For education, you can update individual levels independently (e.g., only update `graduation` without affecting other levels)
+- **Multiple Workplaces:** You can provide multiple workplace entries in the array.
+Each entry represents a different work experience.
+The system will process all entries and create companies automatically if they don't exist.
 - For workplace, you can replace the entire array or update individual entries
+- **Company Auto-Creation:** When you provide a company name in the `workplace` array, the system automatically checks if the company exists.
+If it doesn't exist, it will be created automatically.
+You don't need to create companies separately before updating your profile, though you can use the [Search Companies](#25-search-companies) endpoint to find existing companies first.
 - `relationshipStatus` and `hometown` are optional and can be set to `null` or empty string to clear

 **Success Response (200):**